 Lightweight Flange Products

-Three configurations, every standard size, built to AWWA C207 and ANSI B16.1 dimensions.
+Two configurations, every standard size, built to AWWA C207 and ANSI B16.1 dimensions.

 Slip-On Flanges